know-how

 Know-how

 The white rum obtained from distillation is placed in stainless steel vats for six to eight months, where a delicate process of gradual reduction allows it to lose its heat and gain in roundness and flavor.
-As for aged rum, it is placed in oak barrels for at least three years, gaining in aroma and flavour. in subtlebefore being elaborated by the cellar master.
+As for aged rhum, it is placed in oak barrels for at least three years, gaining aroma and flavor before the cellar master blends and finishes the rhum.